Civil Jury Project Overview

 II.
 Judicial and Scholarly Network

-The CJP has a rapidly growing network that now includes 290 state and federal judges from around the country who serve as Judicial Advisors.
+The CJP has a rapidly growing network that now includes over 300 state and federal judges from around the country who serve as Judicial Advisors.
 They are listed on the CJP’s website together with a detailed description of all ongoing projects.
-The CJP also has a network of 70 Academic Advisors who bring prolific scholarship and interdisciplinary legal perspectives to the study of civil jury trials.
-The CJP also has a network of 42 Jury Consultant Advisors.
+The CJP also has a network of over 70 Academic Advisors who bring prolific scholarship and interdisciplinary legal perspectives to the study of civil jury trials.
+The CJP also has a network of over 40 Jury Consultant Advisors.

 III.
 State and Federal Judicial Workshops

-In an effort to draw on the expertise of judges who preside over civil juries on a regular basis, the CJP regularly convenes State and Federal Judicial Workshops.
-During the 2018-19 academic year it will have hosted separate State and Federal Judicial Workshops at NYU Law in the fall, as well as another pair of State and Federal Judicial Workshops in the spring.
-The CJP will be hosting two additional Workshops in the fall of 2019.
+In an effort to draw on the expertise of judges who preside over civil juries on a regular basis, the CJP convenes State and Federal Judicial Workshops each spring and fall at NYU Law.
 These workshops provide an off-the-record forum for judges to share expertise about such subjects as voir dire and efforts aimed at improving the comprehension and experience of civil jurors.
 At the end of each Workshop, the judges in attendance share ideas for future CJP research projects.
 These suggestions have been an enormously generative resource for the Project and have set the stage for numerous newsletter articles authored by its Judicial Advisors.

 IV.
 Monthly Newsletter and Social Media